 The Company has negotiated the settlement of liabilities carried on the condensed consolidated balance sheet and has recorded significant gains.
-The gain on settlement of liabilities for the three months and the six months ended June 30, 2010, was \$405,530 and \$600,802, respectively.
+The gain on settlement of liabilities for the nine months ended September 30, 2010 was \$600,802.
 There was no gain on settlement of liabilities for the comparable period in 2009.
-This gain was primarily from the settlement of historic liabilities primarily incurred by prior management in connection with our discontinued pharmaceutical operations that have been on our records for several years.
+This gain was primarily from the settlement of historic liabilities primarily incurred by prior management in connection with the discontinued pharmaceutical operations that have been on the Company's records for several years.